danimm/mocky-api/README.md

 This behaviour is likely to change in the future.

-There is also a premature implementation (currently under development) of an optional callback transform in case we want to directly modify the data coming from the database.
+WIP 🚧 There is also a premature implementation of an optional callback transform in case we want to directly modify the data coming from the database.

+### Auto imports

+It also provides a number of auto-imported utilities ([check nitro documentation](https://nitro.unjs.io/guide/auto-imports)) that can be used directly inside our routes or utilities (with type safety of course), but they will not be included in the final bundle if we don't make use of them: they will only be available globally during development.

+Adding of course the utilities that we develop ourselves: any file that we create inside the `utils` folder, will also be globally accessible as one of the framework's own utilities would be.

 ## Production